 While not often as complex as other chapters of the Bankruptcy Code, Chapter 7 bankruptcy cases may appear deceptively simple.
-Yet, the Chapter 7 process can be complicated, nuanced, and necessarily requires attorneys who have substantial Chapter 7 experience, knowledge, and abilities in order for clients to be meaningfully and adequately represented.
+Yet, the Chapter 7 process can be complicated, nuanced, and necessarily requires lawyers who have substantial Chapter 7 experience, knowledge, and abilities in order for clients to be meaningfully and adequately represented.
 With the highest degree of integrity, courtesy, competence, and honesty, Kevin Neiman has represented nearly every possible Chapter 7 interested party, including creditors, business and individual debtors, and trustees, during his many years of practice.Call 303.996.8637

 A debtor is the business or person that is the subject of a bankruptcy petition, usually filed voluntarily by the debtor, but sometimes filed involuntarily by a creditor or several creditors